 Rau: So me and Zack have had these long talks and I explained it to him in that way.
 I said, “Zack, I know how you feel and how you look at it, which is during your life and career, people will have chunks of it.
 Great coaches along the way, teammates, but no one will have seen your life through the lens you have.
 The only person who has been tuned into the whole movie has been you.”
-So then anybody stepping in trying to give you advice or think they can judge you or know who you are is just somebody walking in a movie halfway through having no idea what is going on.
-And it is.
-It is a movie no one is seeing other than you.
+So then anybody stepping in trying to give you advice or think they can judge you or know who you are is just somebody walking into a movie halfway through while having no idea what is going on.
+And it is, it’s a movie no one is seeing other than you.

-There is a football game on in the background between the Minnesota Vikings and the Detroit Lions and the conversation turns to what is happening on the field.
+A football game is buzzing in the background between the Minnesota Vikings and the Detroit Lions, which causes the conversation to shift towards what is happening on the field.
 Bisek, a native of Chaska, Minnesota, is a Vikings fan.
 Although Rau is from Chicago, he seems to have an affinity for his Bears’ division rivals.
 There is a reason for that.

 Rau: We have the Vikings game on and Vikings football has a lot to relate to our careers, actually.